collective/mrs-developer/README.md

 ![screenshot](https://raw.githubusercontent.com/collective/mrs-developer/master/docs/mrs-developer.jpeg "Console screenshot")

-The paths to those local checkouts are added in `tsconfig.json` (or any file able to override `node_modules` packages by providing custom paths).
+The paths to those local checkouts are added in `tsconfig.json` or in `tsconfig.base.json` if it exists (or `jsconfig.json` if we don't use TypeScript).

 Dependencies are listed in a file named `mrs.developer.json`: